-- All equipment purchased by the project is to be labelled/coded and numbered so that it is clear which project it belongs to. - An inventory is to be prepared, listing all equipment purchased by, or at the disposal of, the project. - The equipment inventory is to be updated whenever a new equipment is purchased and reconciled at least once a year by at least two people.
-This is to ensure that all the equipment on the list can be accounted for, to check the condition of the equipment, and to see that it is being used for its intended purpose, etc. The annual reconciliation shall be documented, signed and filed with other project documentation. - The equipment inventory shall be available during auditing and PMU may request to see it. - The local partner shall ensure that all of the project's equipment, furniture and buildings financed through project contributions are properly insured, where this is practically possible. - All documents relating to the purchase of assets shall be documented, and the asset shall be included in the organisation's asset register in accordance with generally accepted accounting principles or nationally accepted accounting principles. - The project assets shall be used for the purpose which has been agreed upon in the approved project application.
-Equipment purchased in accordance with the approved project budget could, but do not necessarily, accrue to the local partner in the country where the project is implemented after the project ended, and this shall be decided in the final report.
-The intended use of the assets after the end of the project shall be documented, for example in the document where the transfer of ownership is documented.
-If there are no further project activities or similar operations planned, the equipment is to be sold at market price and the income recorded and reported in the project accounts before the project closure.
-If the equipment is transferred to the local partner, the transfer of ownership shall be carried out before the end of the project.
-Copies of the purchase contract of assets exceeding a purchase price of SEK 50 000 (or EUR 5 000) shall be enclosed in the final report. - At the end of the project, the local partner shall send a complete, itemized inventory list of equipment including any vehicles, together with the final report.
+- All equipment purchased by the intervention is to be labelled/coded and numbered so that it is clear which intervention it belongs to. - An inventory is to be prepared, listing all equipment purchased by, or at the disposal of, the intervention. - The equipment inventory is to be updated whenever a new equipment is purchased and reconciled at least once a year by at least two people.
+This is to ensure that all the equipment on the list can be accounted for, to check the condition of the equipment, and to see that it is being used for its intended purpose, etc. The annual reconciliation shall be documented, signed and filed with other intervention documentation. - The equipment inventory shall be available during auditing and PMU may request to see it. - The cooperating partner shall ensure that all of the intervention's equipment, furniture and buildings financed through intervention contributions are properly insured, where this is practically possible. - All documents relating to the purchase of assets shall be documented, and the asset shall be included in the organisation's asset register in accordance with generally accepted accounting principles or nationally accepted accounting principles. - The intervention assets shall be used for the purpose which has been agreed upon in the approved intervention application.

+Equipment purchased in accordance with the approved intervention budget could, but do not necessarily, accrue to the cooperating partner in the country where the intervention is implemented after the intervention ended, and this shall be specified in the final report.
+The intended use of the assets after the end of the intervention shall be documented, for example in the document where the transfer of ownership is documented.
+If there are no further intervention activities or similar operations planned, the equipment is to be sold at market price and the income recorded and reported in the intervention accounts before the intervention closure.
+If the equipment is transferred to the cooperating partner, the transfer of ownership shall be carried out before the end of the intervention.
+Copies of the documentation of the transfer of assets exceeding a purchase price of SEK 50 000 (or EUR 5 000) shall be saved and made available for the purpose of audit.
+The template for 'Transfer of ownership of assets', annex 5.13, shall be used.
+All transfer documents must be saved for future audits or reviews.
+Copies of documents proving the transfer of ownership of equipment with a purchase price of less than EUR 5 000 per item must be kept by partners for the purpose of audit or review.